Asymptotically conformal CFL quark matter within a nonlocal chiral quark model: Nonlocal NJL model for CFLL quark matter

-where constant $\Lambda$ defines the momentum scale at which the effective current-current interactions are important.
-This choice assures ultraviolet convergence of the present model and its qualitative agreement with perturbative QCD results on reaching the conformal limit of quark matter.
-Indeed, at high densities most of the single quark states have momenta well above $\Lambda$.
+where constant $\Lambda$ defines the momentum scale below which the effective current-current interactions are important.
+This choice guarantees ultraviolet convergence of the present model and its qualitative agreement with perturbative QCD results in reaching the conformal limit of quark matter.
+At high densities most of the single quark states have momenta well above $\Lambda$.
 This diminishes the interaction effects and drives the system toward the conformal limit discussed in Section \ref{sec3}.

+The formfactor can be chosen in other functional forms, e.g. in the Lorentzian-type or Woods-Saxon ones \cite{Grigorian:2006qe}.
+However, at non-perturnative regimes typical for the NS interiors specific choice of $g_{\bf k}$ is not too important since $k_F<\Lambda$ and for the momentum states below the Fermi sphere all the mentioned functional forms of the formfactor differ by not more than 25\%.
+This makes modelling NS within the framework of the nonlocal NJL model weakly sensitive to the formfactor choice.

-Given the simplification related to the mass degeneration of the quark flavors, we aim at finding reasonable values of the model parameters rather than on their ultimate determination.
-Thus, the current quark mass is fixed as the mean value of the current masses of $u$- and $d$-quarks from the particle data group booklet \cite{ParticleDataGroup:2022pth}, i.e. $m=(m_u+m_d)/2=3.5$ MeV.
+Given the simplification related to the mass degeneration of the quark flavors, we aim at finding reasonable values of the model parameters rather than at their ultimate determination.
+Thus, the current quark mass is fixed as the mean value of the current masses of $u$- and $d$-quarks from the Review of Particle Physics \cite{ParticleDataGroup:2022pth}, i.e. $m=(m_u+m_d)/2=3.5$ MeV.
 Furthermore, $\Lambda$ and $G_S$ are fixed according to the vacuum values of the effective quark mass at vanishing momentum $M_{0,{\bf k}=0}$ and chiral condensate per flavor $\langle\overline{f}f\rangle_0$.
-The later can be found from the regularized thermodynamic potential as
+The latter can be found from the regularized thermodynamic potential as